Task dependent Deep LDA pruning of neural networks: Experiments and Results

+In LFWA, we choose gender and smile as example facial attributes since they are widely investigated and more interesting compared to others like color, shape, size of hair, nose, lip, beard, or the presence of glasses or jewellery.
+One of the most popular conventional ConvNets VGG16 is adopted to test our approach's efficacy on the validation data (Fig.~\ref{fig:vggparamcomparison}).
+According to Fig.~\ref{fig:vggparamcomparison}, even with large pruning rates (98-99\%), our approach still maintains comparable accuracies to the original models (loss \textless 1\%).
+The other two methods~\cite{han20150} and~\cite{li2016pruning} suffer from earlier performance degradation, primarily due to their less accurate utility measures, i.e. single weights for~\cite{han20150} and sum of filter weights for~\cite{li2016pruning}.
+Additionally, for~\cite{han20150}, inner filter relationships are vulnerable to pruning especially when the pruning rate is large.
+This also explains why~\cite{li2016pruning} performs slightly better than \cite{han20150} at large pruning rates.

+Moreover, higher accuracy is possible with less complexity.
+In the smile case for example, a 5x times smaller model can achieve 1.5\% more accuracy than the unpruned VGG16 net.
+Compared to the fixed compact nets, i.e. SqueezeNet and MobileNet, our pruning approach generally enjoys better performance at similar complexities.
+Even in the only pruning time exception in Fig.~\ref{fig:parammale} where Squeezenet has a slightly better accuracy than our pruned model of a similar size, much higher accuracies can be gained by simply adding back a few more parameters to our pruned net.

-Also, we compare our approach with a previous LDA-based approach~\cite{tian2017} where LDA is computed from intermediate conv representations.
-The comparison is done in terms of accuracy vs. saved computation (FLOP~\footnote{As in~\cite{han20150}, both multiplication and addition account for 1 FLOP.}) on the VGG-16 structure (Figure~\ref{fig:flopcomparison}). \\
+Also, we compare our approach with~\cite{tian2017} which applies linear discriminant analysis on intermediate conv features.
+The comparison (Fig.~\ref{fig:flopcomparison}) is in terms of accuracy vs. saved computation (FLOP) on the LFWA data.
+As in~\cite{han20150}, both multiplication and addition account for 1 FLOP.
+According to Fig.~\ref{fig:flopcomparison}, our method enjoys as high as 6\% more accuracy than~\cite{tian2017} at large pruning rates.
+The reasons are that our LDA pruning measure is computed where it directly captures final task classification power, the linear assumption is more easily met and the variances are more disentangled (so that direct neuron abandonment is justified, Section~\ref{sec:geig}).

-{Accuracy change vs. FLOP savings of our approach (blue) and~\cite{tian2017} (red) for the gender (left) and smile (right) traits on VGG-16.
-F\# and P\# are FLOPs and number of parameters, respectively.
-D\% stands for accuracy difference with the unpruned net.
-Both approaches share the same F\#, while the P\# and D\% are of our approach.
-FC+Softmax is used for~\cite{tian2017}.} \end{minipage} As can be seen, the two pruning approaches perform similarly when the pruning rate is low.
-However, when the pruning rate increases, our pruning approach enjoys higher accuracies than~\cite{tian2017}.
-The accuracy difference can be as large as 6\% (on validation data).
-The reason is that our LDA utility is more accurate, as it is computed where the linear assumption of LDA is more likely to be met and where the utility is directly related to final classification.